April 13, 2026

 May 3

-13th-annual Kentucky Derby Party.
-Don your Derby best and raise a mint julep in support of Trellis Supportive Care at this spirited fundraiser hosted by the Trellis Leadership Council.
-Held in Biotech Place in downtown's Innovation Quarter, the event features live music, festive food and drinks, a silent auction, and a live stream of the Kentucky Derby—all to support hospice care in our community.
-Tickets range from $50 to $125 depending on level; for details and ticket options.
-4–7:30 p.m.
+14th-annual Kentucky Derby Party.
+4–7 p.m.
+Don your Derby best and raise a mint julep in support of Trellis Supportive Care at this spirited fundraiser in downtown's Robert Hall.
+Enjoy live music, festive food and drinks, a silent auction, and a live stream of the Kentucky Derby—all to support hospice care.
+Tickets are $85 and include drink tickets; VIP admission is $150 and includes open bar and a mint julep.

 May 9